Ragnarson/baseline-performance/README.md

 Currently the following setups are supported:

-- localhost with one thin (to make sure everything is in order)
+- localhost with one puma (to make sure everything is in order)
-- Heroku with thin web servers
-- Heroku with unicorn web servers
+- Heroku with puma web servers
-- Shelly Cloud with thin web servers
+- Shelly Cloud with puma web servers

 ## Quick Start